 We all know that exercise is great for our physical health, but its effect on mental health is less known.
-In this article, we talk about some of the benefits exercise can bring on our mental health including how it can boost mood, concentration, quality of sleep, self-esteem and memory.
+In this article, we talk about some of the benefits exercise can bring to our mental health including how it can boost mood, concentration, quality of sleep, self-esteem and memory.

-How does exercise benefit mental health
+How does exercise benefit mental health?

 Exercising may be able to boost our mental health in many ways.
 Here are just six effects of regular exercise on our mental and emotional wellbeing: